EASA Air Operations Regulation (EU) No 965/2012 Part-SPO (Specialised Operations) applies to any aircraft operation,

 data, including that from any past oversight activities.

 Operators established or residing in an EASA State who are conducting specialised operations.
-This applies regardless of the State of Registry of the aircraft.

 Operators will need to be familiar with the EASA Basic Regulation and the Air Operations Regulation.
 They will also need to comply with the detailed implementing rules in Annex VIII (Part-SPO).
 In addition, if conducting commercial specialised operations or engaged in non-commercial specialised operations using a complex motor-powered aircraft they will need to comply with Annex III (Part-ORO Organisation Requirements).
 If an operator needs specific approvals, for example, covering low visibility operations or dangerous goods; they will need to comply with elements of Annex V (Part-SPA).